 Col William R. Ryerson, PhD, USAF

-Colonel William R. Ryerson is a military instructor at the Dwight D. Eisenhower School for National Security and Resource Strategy, National Defense University, Fort Lesley J. McNair, Washington, D.C.
-He teaches in the Industrial Mobilization and Competition course and serves as the Course Director for the school’s capstone Joint Warfighting Exercise, preparing senior military and civilian leaders to address strategic challenges in national security and defense resourcing.
+Colonel William R. Ryerson is an assistant professor at the Dwight D. Eisenhower School for National Security and Resource Strategy, National Defense University, Fort Lesley J. McNair, Washington, D.C.
+He is the Course Director for the school’s capstone Joint Warfighting Exercise, and the Director of National Defense University’s Integrated Contingency and Crisis Action Planning curriculum.
+Additionally, he teaches course in Industrial Mobilization and Competition, and Military Strategy and Warfighting.

-Colonel Ryerson is a career weather and environmental sciences officer and a certified space professional.
+Colonel Ryerson is a career weather officer with an additional space certification.
 He previously served as the Air Force Chair at Marine Corps University, where he was the senior Air Force advisor and Course Director for Joint Warfare at the Marine Corps War College.
-He also commanded the 2d Weather Squadron at Offutt Air Force Base, Nebraska, where he led over 150 personnel across three continents conducting the Department of Defense’s only space environment monitoring and prediction mission, as well as environmental forecasting for intelligence and media operations.
+He also commanded the 2d Weather Squadron at Offutt Air Force Base, Nebraska, where he led over 150 personnel across three continents conducting the Department of Defense’s only space weather monitoring and prediction mission, as well as weather prediction for intelligence operations.

 He earned a Ph.D. and M.S. in Meteorology from the Naval Postgraduate School, with a research focus on numerical weather prediction, and is a distinguished graduate of both the Air Command and Staff College and the Marine Corps War College.
 He commissioned through Officer Training School in 2001 after graduating from Pennsylvania State University.